Skip to content

 What to Do in the Event of a Scooter Accident

-When an individual is involved in a scooter accident in Illinois, it is crucial to manage the situation with care.
-The following steps should guide anyone through the post-accident process:
+When you are involved in a scooter accident in Illinois, it is crucial to manage the situation with care.
+The following steps can guide you through the post-accident process:

 1. Check for Bodily Injury: First, ensure the safety of all parties involved.
 If there are any injuries, call 911 immediately.